ESB Networks Ireland: Services, Faults & Contact

 Do you need a new ESB connection for a domestic property or a small farm?
 We break down how to get one in four simple steps!

-- Fill out and submit an ESB new connection application on the ESB website.
+Fill out and submit an ESB new connection application on the ESB website.
 It will take 10 to 15 minutes to complete.
-You will be prompted to create an ESB account and need to provide the following information in the appliction:
+You will be prompted to create an ESB account and need to provide the following information in the application:

 - Your MPRN.
 Your builder or developer should be able to provide this.